deoxxa/passports/README.md

 Available via [npm](http://npmjs.org/):

-> $ npm install passpack
+> $ npm install passports

 Or via git:

-> $ npm install git://github.com/deoxxa/passpack.git
+> $ npm install git://github.com/deoxxa/passports.git

 Usage
 -----

-Passpack provides a framework for applications to define their own passport.js multi-tenanting implementations.
+Passports provides a framework for applications to define their own passport.js multi-tenanting implementations.
 It requires you to provide two functions:
 `_getConfig` and `_createInstance`.
-These functions are called when necessary to do exactly what they sound like they do, allowing you to completely control the configuration and instantiation of the passport objects managed by passpack.
+These functions are called when necessary to do exactly what they sound like they do, allowing you to completely control the configuration and instantiation of the passport objects managed by passports.

 You can see an example of how this all fits together below, in the "example" section.